I Received a Ticket That I Won't Be Able to Pay

 Even if you can’t afford the fine, it is important to show up in court by the date on your ticket.
 If you miss court, the court may:

-- Charge you with a separate crime of failing to appear in court that also carries more fines as punishment;
+• Charge you with the separate crime of failing to appear in court that also carries more fines as punishment;

-- Consider your failure to pay when considering your fine later on, and fine you a greater amount;
+• Consider your failure to pay when determining your fine later on, and fine you a greater amount;

-Contact the court if you aren’t sure when your court date is or absolutely cannot make your court date.
+Contact the court if you aren’t sure when your court date is or if you absolutely cannot make your court date.

 If you can’t show up for your court date, call the court and try to reschedule.
 You will likely need to ask for a different date in writing; often, the court has a form you can fill out.